Guardian Angel Funds

 - working parents maintain busy schedules and are unable to ensure that breakfast is eaten daily;

-- unfortunately, there is not enough food in the home.
+- or unfortunately, there is not enough food in the home.

 Municipal and provincial government grants subsidize approximately 25% of the costs associated with running SNPs.
 Each school provides the balance through fundraising, parent donations and corporate donations.

 Your donation can help bridge the gap to achieve a sustainable program.
 Donors may direct funds to a particular school.